 Generating pedestal-free optical pulses with high peak power from a low-power laser is of great interest in optical communication [1].
-Existing devices generally employ electro-optic amplitude modulators [2], acousto-optic modulators [3-5], frequency chirping followed by dispersive compensators [6-10], and dispersive modulators [11, 12].
-Application of the rapid π -phase-shift technique for CW radiation field with subsequent filtering by the optically thick resonant absorber is also capable to produce short pulses in a controllable way [13-19].
-However, this technique demands very fast phase switch, otherwise the amplitudes of the pulses reduce appreciably.
+Existing devices generally employ electro-optic amplitude modulators [2], acousto-optic modulators [3-5], frequency chirping followed by dispersive compensators [6-10], and dispersive modulators [11,12].
+Application of the rapid π -phase-shift technique for a cw radiation field with subsequent filtering by the optically thick resonant absorber is also capable of producing short pulses in a controllable way [13-19].
+However, this technique demands a very fast phase switch; otherwise, the amplitudes of the pulses reduce appreciably.

-Recently, original technique for producing short pulses was reported in [20, 21].
-This technique was experimentally tested with gamma photons having long coherence length (long duration of a single-photon wave packet) and the method of splitting of a single photon into pulses [20, 21] was proposed to create time-bin qubits, whose concept was introduced before in [22, 23] for optical photons.
-This technique could be also practical for protocols of memory-based quantum networks [24-27], which require narrow-band photons with optimal temporal waveforms to interact with atoms efficiently.
+Recently, an original technique for producing short pulses was reported in [20,21].
+This technique was experimentally tested with gamma photons having long coherence length (long duration of a single-photon wave packet), and the method of splitting of a single photon into pulses [20,21] was proposed to create time-bin qubits, whose concept was introduced before in [22,23] for optical photons.
+This technique could also be practical for protocols of memory-based quantum networks [24-27], which require narrow-band photons with optimal temporal wave forms to interact with atoms efficiently.

-The method of single photon shaping [20, 21] is based on frequency modulation of the radiation field, which is also one of the basic elements of the frequency chirping, implemented in [7, 8] by electro-optic modulator.
-However, in spite of following dispersion compensator, which is accomplished in [7, 8] by near resonance absorber containing alkaline vapor, subsequent absorption (removal) of a particular spectral component is used [20, 21].
-This removal method is much more flexible compared with the frequency chirping followed by a dispersive compensators [7, 8] and allows fine control of the duration and repetition rate of the pulses.
+The method of single-photon shaping [20,21] is based on frequency modulation of the radiation field, which is also one of the basic elements of the frequency chirping, implemented in [7,8] by using an electro-optic modulator.
+However, in spite of following dispersion compensator, which is accomplished in [7,8] by using a near-resonance absorber containing alkaline vapor, subsequent absorption (removal) of a particular spectral component is used [20,21].
+This removal method is much more flexible compared to the frequency chirping followed by a dispersive compensator [7,8] and allows fine control of the duration and repetition rate of the pulses.

-In this paper we analyze the capabilities of the removal method for application in optical domain and compare it with dispersion compensator method.
-The removal method could be implemented with cold atoms, atomic vapors, and organic molecules doped in polymer matrix.
-They could serve as filters to remove single frequency component of the comb spectrum produced by electro-optical modulator from CW radiation field.
-Cold atoms possess almost naturally broadened Lorentzian absorption lines while atomic vapors at low pressure demonstrate the Doppler-broadened absorption lines.
+In this paper, we analyze the capabilities of the removal method for application in the optical domain and compare it with the dispersion compensator method.
+The removal method could be implemented with cold atoms, atomic vapors, and organic molecules doped in a polymer matrix.
+They could serve as filters to remove the single-frequency component of the comb spectrum produced by the electro-optical modulator from the cw radiation field.
+Cold atoms possess almost naturally broadened Lorentzian absorption lines, while atomic vapors at low pressure demonstrate the Doppler-broadened absorption lines.
 The effect of the wings of these lines on the shape of the pulses is discussed.
-The proposed method is capable to produce nanosecond or subnanonesocond pulses, which could be directly resolved in time by modern detectors with no use of cross-correlation technique, based on Mach-Zehnder interferometer with a delay line in one of the arms.
+The proposed method is capable of producing nanosecond or subnanosecond pulses, which could be directly resolved in time by modern detectors without use of a cross-correlation technique, based on Mach-Zehnder interferometer with a delay line in one of the arms.

 There are also proposals and experimental implementations producing short pulses by strong laser excitation of atoms [28-32] and molecules [33-37].
-The proposals [28-32] consider time-dependent perturbation of the excited atomic energy level by the strong far off-resonance laser due to Stark effect.
-The method [33-37] is based on the stimulated Raman scattering of a strong bichromatic laser radiation, which produces large molecular coherence employing electromagnetically induced transparency scheme.
+The proposals [28-32] consider time-dependent perturbation of the excited atomicenergy level by the strong far off-resonance laser due to the Stark effect.
+The method [33-37] is based on the stimulated Raman scattering of a strong bichromatic laser radiation, which produces large molecular coherence employing an electromagnetically induced transparency scheme.

-In this paper the techniques based on using strong radiation fields are not considered, since the main focus of interest is the transformation of very weak fields into pulses with controllable waveforms.
+In this paper, the techniques based on using strong radiation fields are not considered, since the main focus of interest is the transformation of very weak fields into pulses with controllable wave forms.
 High efficiency and low losses of the transformation are quite important from the viewpoint of applications in telecommunication.